-Circle K Rapidly Develops Multi-lingual Conversational AI Assistant with Teneo
+Circle K Develops Multilingual Conversational AI Assistant with Teneo

-In what has anecdotally been described as one of the quickest projects in Circle K, virtual customer agent Kay is already reducing call volumes, while delivering 24/7 customer support, having been developed in only a few months with Teneo from Artificial Solutions.
+In what has anecdotally been described as one of the quickest projects in Circle K, AI assistant Kay is already reducing call volumes, while delivering 24/7 customer support, having been developed in only a few months with Teneo from Artificial Solutions.

 Circle K is one of the world’s leading convenience and fuel retail businesses.
 The company offers a wide range of products to people on the go in 16100 stores across the globe.

 Customer service is crucial to the business and Circle K wanted to develop an intelligent, conversational digital assistant that was capable of answering a diverse number of questions in multiple languages.
 At the same time the company was looking to reduce call volumes into its B2B and B2C support teams and enable them to focus on more complex tasks.

 After considering other vendors in the marketplace, Teneo from Artificial Solutions was chosen because it easily met Circle K’s main criteria of a conversational AI development platform that would provide corporate consistency across content, languages and technology.

 Choosing Teneo wasn’t just a decision made by the IT department.
 Circle K’s conversational AI strategy and AI assistant is managed by a cross function team, which means that business users are as much involved as tech experts.
 As part of the selection process, Circle K held a working group to allow business users to try Teneo and see for themselves if it was something they could use, or purely an IT project.

 Teneo delivers capability